Undergraduate Research Opportunities

-- You will learn how to categorize different papers under different topics.
+- Students will learn how to categorize different papers under different topics.

-- You will learn how to judge the importance of each empirical paper.
+- Students will learn how to judge the importance of each empirical paper.

 3. Literature coding

-- You will learn how to do basic coding of each paper.
+- Students will learn how to do basic coding of each paper.

-- You will learn how to recognize important attributes of each article (e.g., sample size, correlational coefficients, etc).
+- Students will learn how to recognize important attributes of each article (e.g., sample size, correlational coefficients, etc).

 4. Data entry

-- You will learn how to entry real research data from self-report measurements.
+- Students will learn how to enter real research data from self-report measurements.

 5. Manuscript writing

-- You will learn how to write professional manuscripts in your own words.
+- Students will learn how to write professional manuscripts in their own words.

-- You will learn how to present your research findings to other readers.
+- Students will learn how to present research findings to other readers.